RevealBi/Documentation/en/wpf/tooltips.md

 ```

 The `TooltipShowingEventArgs` class has the following properties:
-- **Cell** - get the data point that is associated with the tooltip
+- **Cell** - gets the data point that is associated with the tooltip
-- **Row** - gets a collectin of cell data that is provided in the tooltip
+- **Row** - gets a collection of cell data that is provided in the tooltip
 - **Visualization** - gets the Visualization displaying the tooltip

 > [!NOTE]